-Fixed transactions, including increment offers and decrement bids, are modeled in the Resource Commitment (RSC).
-Up-To Congestion Transactions are not modeled in the commitment, but are handled in the Day-ahead dispatch.
+Fixed transactions, including increment offers, decrement bids, and Up-To Congestion Transactions are modeled in the Resource, Scheduling & Commitment (RSC).

 The Day-ahead security analysis treats increment offers as injections (generation) and decrement bids as withdrawals (loads).

 External bilateral transactions sourcing at an interface bus are modeled as generation at the source bus location.
 This is the case for both dispatchable and non-dispatchable transactions.